 SIM-only plans are always monthly offerings but prepaid mobile plans have a range of durations, from a day or few to a month-ish—28 days, 30 days or an actual month—and beyond to long-expiry options for 90 days, half a year or a full 12 months.
 Generally, once prepaid data is exhausted, you have to recharge again, so take into account how much data you need before buying.

-With SIM-only mobile plans, you’re more likely to find telcos that offer data banking or data rollover for carrying over unused data or capped plan speeds if you exhaust your max-speed allocation.
+With SIM-only mobile plans, you’re more likely to find telcos that offer data banking or data rollover for carrying over unused gigabytes or capped plan speeds if you exhaust your max-speed allocation.
 Coverage is an important consideration, too.
 Telstra has the largest mobile network followed by Optus and Vodafone.
 But if you live in a populous part of Australia, the chances are good you can pick between all three.

 That trio may be the respective network owners but there are dozens of telcos that use their networks to offer more competitively priced plans.
 Effectively, you may be able to get the coverage perks of the network you want without having to pay a premium for it.